-Moses D. Liskov John D. Ramsdell Paul D. Rowe November 5, 2010
+Moses D. Liskov

+John D. Ramsdell

+Paul D. Rowe

+December 1, 2010

+This is a draft and some key theorems lack proofs.

 CPSA takes a partial description of a run of a protocol, and attempts to produce a compact description of all possible runs of the protocol compatible with the partial description.
 Given a partial description, CPSA uses an authentication test to infer what else must have happened, and thereby reduce the problem to finding possible runs starting with a set of more refined descriptions.
 The goal of this document is to precisely describe authentication tests.